 Apart from the intervention funds on these federal facilities, the Federal government is also creating a special intervention fund at hospitals in each zone of the six geo-political zones in the country.
-Additionally, there are plans to ensure each of these centres have a capacity for either cardiac or renal cancer treatment
+Additionally, there are plans to ensure each of these centres have a capacity for either cardiac or renal or breast cancer treatment services.

 Asides the three tiers of healthcare delivery in the country, there is also the problem of legislation which affected healthcare delivery in the country.
 For instance, there is a need for the Federal Government to implement the provisions of the National Health Act.
 The implementation of this Act has the potential to significantly redefine Nigeria’s health care delivery system by influencing the practice of health professionals, the quality of health care delivery and possible outcomes.

 Also, the National Health Insurance Scheme needs to be revitalized so that the mantra of “Health for All” can be achieved.

 Overall the solutions to the problems of healthcare delivery in the country are highlighted below: